caub/baseconv/README.md

 [![build status][travis-image]][travis-url]
 [![coverage status][codecov-image]][codecov-url]

-- default charset is `'0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-_'`
+- default alphabet is `'0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-_'` for input and output
-- you can change it by passing a chartset to the `BaseConv` exported function
+- you can change it by passing different alphabets to the `BaseConv` exported function
 - no IEEE-754 limitation

 usage: